Good Mortgage Network

 Good Mortgage Network | The UK mortgage market is evolving rapidly.
 According to the Intermediary Mortgage Lenders Association (IMLA), 87 % of residential mortgages were arranged through intermediaries in 2024.
 That share is expected to rise to 89 % in 2025 and 91 % in 2026.
 During the first quarter of 2025, the number of appointed representative (AR) firms increased by 140 across networks with more than 20 AR firms.
 Even so, the number of FCA‑authorised mortgage advisers stayed stable.
 Many advisers are leaving large firms to start independent businesses.

-These statistics show the growing value of network membership beyond simple regulatory oversight.
+These statistics demonstrate the increasing value of network membership beyond mere regulatory oversight.

 While compliance remains the basic requirement for any network, brokers want emotional, psychological and technological support.
-A good mortgage network not only helps advisers meet the FCA rules but also meets deeper human needs: belonging, trust, professional development and autonomy.
-This article explores the psychology behind a strong network and shows how Connect Network uses research‑backed methods, modern technology and inclusive lender access to build a thriving community for brokers.
+A good mortgage network not only helps advisers meet the FCA’s rules but also addresses deeper human needs: belonging, trust, professional development, and autonomy.
+This article explores the psychology behind a strong network.
+It demonstrates how Connect Network utilises research-backed methods, modern technology, and inclusive lender access to build a thriving community for brokers.

 Market Context: Why Networks Matter More Than Ever